legislated/legislated-web/wiki/docker.md

 # set up the app database
-`docker-compose run web rails db:create` `docker-compose run web rails db:migrate` # failing, missing pg_dump
+`docker-compose run web rails db:create` `docker-compose run web rails db:migrate` `docker-compose run web rails db:seed`

+# run the app
+`docker-compose up`

+*should* be able to hit the app in from the browser at this point